-4.1 Investment Policy
+4.1 Investment Policy - Management of Risk

-The MHCLG and CIPFA have extended the meaning of 'investments' to include both financial and non-financial investments.
+The Department of Levelling Up, Housing and Communities (DHLUC) and CIPFA have extended the meaning of 'investments' to include both financial and non-financial investments.
 This report deals solely with financial investments, (as managed by the treasury management team).
 Non-financial investments, essentially the purchase of income yielding assets, are covered in the Capital Strategy (a separate report).